threatpatrols/threatpatrols-action/README.md

 # Threat Patrols Action

-This report contains provides the base imports and utilities used by a collection of Threat Patrols Actions.
+Provides libraries and utilities used by Threat Patrols Actions.